Classification in Equilibrium: Structure of Optimal Decision Rules: Illustrative Examples

-In this setting, the sincere level of compliance is $F(0) = \Phi_{0,1}(0)=50\%$.
-Relative to our population in Example \ref{negCut}, this population faces, on average, lower costs to compliance (and cheating).
-Moreover, cheating is potentially very effective here, because the distribution of signals conditional on cheating (\textit{i.e.}, $s_i \mid \beta_i=\chi$) is ``closer'' to the distribution of signals conditional on compliance (\textit{i.e.}, $s_i \mid \beta_i=1$) than it is to the distribution of signals conditional on non-compliance (\textit{i.e.}, $s_i \mid \beta_i=0$).\\~\\ In this setting, the optimal threshold rule uses a positive threshold equal to $\tau^*=1.11$.\footnote{For clarity, we do not report the most accurate negative threshold rule in this setting, as it is out-performed by the positive threshold.} Table \ref{Tab:OuterTwoGlobalAccuracy} reports the accuracy, compliance, and probability of the individual cheating under this rule, along with that of an outer two-cut rule that out-performs this positive threshold.
+For these parameter values, the optimal threshold rule sets a positive threshold equal to $\tau^*=1.11$.\footnote{For clarity, we do not report the most accurate negative threshold rule in this setting, as it is out-performed by the positive threshold.} We find a more accurate two-cut rule assigns the negative classification outcome only to those individuals whose signals fall on the interval $(-.04, 1.28)$.
 In this example and the next we say that our two-cut rules are ``more accurate" but not ``optimal" simply because we cannot verify analytically that this two-cut rule achieves the global optimum across all possible two-cut configurations.
-We can, however, confirm that it strictly dominates every single-threshold rule under the same primitives.
+The two-cut rules we present dominated all other two-cut configurations (including both inner and outer two-cut rules) in our calculations.
+Importantly, however, we \textit{can} verify that these rules strictly dominate every single-threshold rule under the same primitives.
 Accordingly, these examples demonstrate that no monotone threshold rule attains the designer's optimum in this environment.
+Figure \ref{Fig:TwoRulesWithCheatingOuter} displays the two rules, along with the three $\beta_i$-conditional signal distributions.\footnote{The curves correspond to the conditional signal densities (\textit{i.e.}, PDFs) for compliers (solid), cheaters (small-dash), and non-compliers (large-dash).}

+Table \ref{Tab:OuterTwoGlobalAccuracy} reports the accuracy, compliance, and probability of cheating under both rules.
+It shows that the two classifiers produce similar levels of accuracy (with the two-cut rule representing a slight improvement) and similar levels of compliance (with the positive threshold rule inducing slightly more compliance).
+However, the two-cut rule reduces cheating behavior by about $14\%$.